 The total number of columns is 16,384

-is Excel important for FSSAI Exam?
+Is Excel important for the FSSAI Exam?

 Yes, it is one of the most important topics asked.